 We were delighted to offer an additional runner-up prize to Dr Daniel Gutiérrez Trápaga (Cambridge) for ‘Aquella aventura interminable’: Rewritings, Sequels, and Cycles in Sixteenth-Century Castilian Romances of Chivalry (Tamesis)

 In association with the Office for Cultural and Scientific Affairs of the Embassy of Spain in London, the AHGBI offers financial support of up to £500 to postgraduate students in Hispanic Studies attending a conference that has direct relevance to their subject of study.
 This scheme does not apply to the AHGBI’s own annual conference (see the paragraph above for information about support for postgrads attending the AHGBI conference).
-The award is open to students wishing to speak at any conference (other than AHGBI) between 1 October 2016 and 31 July 2017.
+The award is open to students wishing to speak at any conference (other than AHGBI) between 1 October 2017 and 31 July 2018.
 You may apply for the award for future conferences in advance of receiving official acceptance from the organisers.
-Please complete the application form and return to Dr Tom Whittaker by 13 January 2017 (firstname.lastname@example.org).
+Please complete the application form and return by 13 January 2018 to the PG Secretary via the address at the top of this page.

 AHGBI/Embassy conference grant application form: embassy-conf-grant-application (Word document)